Azure-Samples/digital-twins-explorer/README.md

 1. EventGrid: this receives messages from the Event Grid to broadcasts them to any listening clients using SignalR.
 The messages are sent from Azure Digital Twins to the function via Azure Digital Twins endpoint and route.

 > NOTE: If you have hosting the application somewhere other than Azure Functions.
 Then we recommend you add the Content Security Policy to you environment as defined in the `proxies.json` file.

- ## Known limitations

-* Azure Digital Twins Explorer does not currently handle complex properties or components defined in twins well.
-You can create or visualize twins using these features, but you may not be able to view or edit their properties
-* The display of patches in the property inspector is not always correct if you perform multiple patches in a sequence.
-The changes should be correctly applied to the service twin, though.